Skip to content

 Paint by Numbers - Know your brushes

-The paintbrush will be your magic wand for weaving colors across the canvas.
-Artist paint brushes become beloved tools the more you use them!
-As you paint, you will become increasingly familiar with the way the brushes handle the paint and what they can accomplish for you.
-Pretty soon the paintbrush will become a part of you that you intuitively know how to maneuver.
+The paintbrush is your magic wand for bringing colors to life on the canvas.
+The more you use artist paint brushes, the more you cherish them.
+As you start painting, you will slowly come to know the way each brush handles the paint and what effect it can produce.
+Soon enough, the paintbrush will become a kind of extension of your hand, something that you know how to move.

-Here we will tell you everything you need to know in order to select the right paintbrushes to suit your needs.
+This guide will enable you to know all you should know to select the right paintbrushes to meet your needs.

 Get to know your paintbrush